originally posted on Concept Hub

 This is the new challenge we face as communicators.
 We can no longer look at demographics such as age, gender, race, or income to decide how to best structure our communication channels.
 We need to focus on communicating through the various communication channels to reach the most relevant audience based on behavior.

 This past week I was in a room with a well-known radio personality.
-He was discussing the challenges faced by the media industry today and had some very valid points that the cause of the current problems were tied to the big corporations controlling all the stations.
+He was discussing the challenges faced by the media industry today and had some very valid points that the cause of the current problems was tied to the big corporations controlling all the stations.
 He pointed out that this massive control did not empower stations to be tailored to their community.
 At the same time, when asked about people turning toward more tailored content on the web through social media channels, he seemed to not feel that social media was a threat to radio.

 A couple of days prior to that meeting I heard some advice from a very intelligent and successful man who suggested that to assume people are stupid just because they do not see things the way you see them is like putting a nail in your own coffin.
 I retorted that it is not about thinking they are stupid, it is about getting them out of their comfort zones.
-This gentleman’s comfort zone, in fact, his entire life, revolved around radio.
+This gentleman’s comfort zone, in fact, his entire life, revolved around the radio.
 His lack of experience with social media did not make him stupid, nor did it make him irrelevant, it just confined him to one communication channel that had a limited reach.

 Currently, I am reading groundswell.
 It is a good book, one I would recommend.
 Howe, er there is one section that I am at variance with, which is their social technographics profile.
-In the past three years that I have been in business I have seen people go from asking what a blog is to being an expert in social media.
-I have recently connected with a 70 year old relative on Facebook.
-In a recent Market Intelligence Report I developed about the blogosphere in GA, I have noticed a tremendous shift in the quantity, quality, and topics of blogs being maintained.
+In the past three years that I have been in business, I have seen people go from asking what a blog is to being an expert in social media.
+I have recently connected with a 70-year-old relative on Facebook.
+In a recent Market Intelligence Report, I developed about the blogosphere in GA, I have noticed a tremendous shift in the quantity, quality, and topics of blogs being maintained.

 We are at an interesting point in history right now.